-Ind AS 109 requires expected credit losses to be measured through a loss allowances measures loss allowances at an amount equal to lifetime expected credit losses for all the control of the control of and/or contract assets that do not constitute a financing transaction, For all other financial assets, expected credit losses are measured at an amount equal to the 12 month expected credit losses or at an amount equal to the life time expected credit losses if the credit risk on the financial asset has increased materially since initial recognition.
+Ind AS 109 requires expected credit losses to be measured through a loss allowance.
+The Company measures loss allowances at an amount equal to lifetime expected credit losses for all trade receivable (FRN 008567 C)

+and/or contract assets that do not constitute a financing transaction, For all other financial assets, expected credit losses are measured at an amount equal to the 12 month expected credit losses or at an amount equal to the life time expected credit losses if the credit risk on the financial asset has increased materially since initial recognition.